edannenberg/kubler/README.md

 ## Goals

+* Central organization-wide management of base images
+* Full control over image content across all layers
 * Containers should only contain the bare minimum to run
   * Separate build and runtime dependencies
   * Only deploy runtime dependencies
 * Maximum flexibility while assembling the rootfs, but with minimal effort
 * Keep things maintainable as the stack grows

+## Status

+* Stable for a while now and powers a good amount of our internal infrastructure, too scared still for docker in the wild :)
+* Monthly update cycle for all reference images

 ## Features